 The study also highlights California’s Top 25 companies with the highest percentage of women leaders, applauding their leadership and advising others to follow their example.

 Key Findings of 2014–2015 Study

 There has been some incremental improvement in the gender diversity of the upper echelons of decision makers at the largest public companies in California.

-Overall, women hold just 10.9% of board seats and highest-paid executive positions—a 1% increase compared to last year.
+Overall, women hold just 11.5 percent of board seats and highest-paid executive positions—a 0.6% increase over last year.

 Our results highlight the need for greater participation of women on corporate boards and in the executive suites, and to help create these opportunities.
 To improve the standing of women in business leadership positions, the Graduate School of Management has a strong partnership with Watermark, a nonprofit organization that offers several pioneering programs to increase the number of women in executive and board roles, and support them in those roles.

 As a public institution, UC Davis strives to provide information freely and transparently to the public.
 As such, we are making public the raw data that were used in our 2014-2015 UC Davis Study of California Women Business Leaders, so that they might be used by other researchers hoping to advance this topic.

 Amanda Kimball is a research specialist collaborating on faculty research projects.
 She authors the School’s annual “UC Davis Study of California Women Business Leaders.”
 Kimball spent time in a PhD program for Economics at UC Davis, where she earned her masters degree in 2003, with concentrations in Microeconomic Theory and Industrial Organization.
 She has a background in business and economics including having worked for Capital One, the Investment Company Institute, and the Corporate Executive Board.